-SPAN has an extremely flexible system that allows users to set up the spectrum analyzer preferences.
-Users can specify the Fourier block size in samples, set the percentage for the FFT window overlap, and specify the spectrum’s visual slope.
+SPAN has an extremely flexible system that allows you to set up spectrum analyzer preferences.
+You can specify the Fourier block size in samples, set the percentage for the FFT window overlap, and specify the spectrum’s visual slope.
 In addition to that, Voxengo SPAN supports multi-channel display in both real-time and all-time maximums.

 - Voxengo SPAN has a real-time FFT spectrum analyzer

-- This plugin has a phase correlation meter that enables users to detect phase cancellations
+- Phase correlation meter that enables you to detect phase cancellations

 - Colorful interface with interchangeable colors

-- Users can listen to a specific frequency through a bandpass filter
+- You can listen to a specific frequency through a bandpass filter

 - K-level metering to prevent extreme loudness

-- GUI is scalable and users can zoom in into the spectrum to view specific ranges in detail
+- GUI is scalable, and you can zoom in into the spectrum to view specific ranges in detail

 Voxengo SPAN and SPAN Plus require Windows XP or higher for PC and macOS 10.11 or higher for Mac.
 It comes in VST/AU/AAX formats and supports both 32 and 64 bit systems for Windows but only 64-bits for macOS.

-Overall, Voxengo SPAN comes as a surprise to many users due to its incredibly high quality and it being free which is very rare.
-This makes the Voxengo SPAN a very popular spectrum analyzer plugin that is used in many professional studios by engineers.
-We have seen very little to no flaws in this plugin and we highly recommend that you check it out and judge for yourself.
+Overall, Voxengo SPAN comes as a surprise to you due to its incredibly high quality and because it’s a free tool which is very rare.
+This makes the Voxengo SPAN a viral spectrum analyzer plugin that is used in many professional studios by engineers.
+We have seen very little to no flaws in this plugin, and we highly recommend that you check it out and judge for yourself.